 Our virtual real estate lawyers liaise with your lender to process new mortgage loans, or discharge loans on property you sell at the same time.
 When you need more time to find financing, we negotiate with the sellers’ lawyer.
 Your deposit is protected in a trust account until all the conditions in your agreement of purchase and sale are satisfied.

 And once you’re ready to close, we witness your signature on the final documents, and give you the keys to your new home.
 Confirm your mortgage broker is licenced to practice in Ontario.

 Change an offer to purchase when financing falls through.

 Affordable Legal Services, Anywhere in Ontario

 Access lawyers for less in Greater Toronto Area, Ottawa, or anywhere in Ontario when you buy a home in the GTA, sell, or transfer property.
 Axess Law’s flat fee real estate lawyers are affordable, and our rates are all inclusive (excluding taxes, disbursements, and third-party charges).
 Axess Law offers you only the legal services you absolutely need.
 Your final invoice includes no surprises or hidden charges.
 Your itemized statement of adjustments is explained when we deliver it, and we answer any questions you have about it.

 Find an Axess Law real estate lawyer (Toronto).

 Book a Real Estate Lawyer Online

 Access law services near you without leaving home.
 Book remote real estate lawyer appointments online, or visit our open law offices in Greater Toronto Area and Ottawa, to find times that work for your schedule.
-Too busy to drop by?
-Dial our 1-647-479-0118 lawyer line (toll free to 1-877-552-9377) to speak with a live operator and arrange convenient appointment times.
+Dial our 647-479-0118 lawyer line (toll free to 1-877-552-9377) to speak with a live operator and arrange convenient appointment times.

 Axess Law has onsite parking, and is easily accessible by public transit.